jeffreycwitt/hn202/docs/class-8.md

 # The emergence of Abbasid empire (750-1258)

-Let's turn next to rise the Abassid Empire with a quick overview, and then we can connect this directly with our reading of some extracts from the hadith.
+Let's turn next to rise the Abbasid Empire with a quick overview, and then we can connect this directly with our reading of some extracts from the hadith.

 Rosenwein (see esp.
 SHMA pp. 88-89) gives us a lot of material to help us understand the decline of the Umayyads and their replacement by the Abbasids.
 Here, in bullet form, I review some of the highlights.
 (Please annotate and comment on entries that seem to you especially important or would benefit from more class discussion.)